Spring Framework Tutorial For Beginners - 100 Steps

 Recommended Reading - http://www.springboottutorial.com/spring-boot-starter-projects

-As we see from Spring Boot Starter Web, starter projects help us in quickly getting started with developing specific types of applications.
+Spring Boot starter projects help you quickly get started with developing specific types of applications.

 • spring-boot-starter-web-services – SOAP Web Services